schwarzlichtbezirk/omdbfind/README.md

         maximum run time of the application.
 Format is a time.Duration string (for example '1d8h15m30s') -originalTitle string
         filter on originalTitle column
-  -primaryTitle string
+  -plotFilter string
+        regex pattern to apply to the plot of a film retrieved from OMDb -primaryTitle string
         filter on primaryTitle column
   -runtimeMinutes int